Creating a budget for your monthly expenses is an essential step toward financial stability.

 Discretionary expenses include entertainment, dining out, vacations, and other non-essential expenses.

-While “primary expenses” may not have a precise financial definition, it refers to necessary expenses required to maintain a basic standard of living.
+While “primary expenses” may not have a precise financial definition, they refer to necessary expenses required to maintain a basic standard of living.

 Here are five examples of flexible expenses: